ianhaddock/motorsort/README.md

 </p>

 ### Features
-* Stateless, self contained Docker image
+* Self contained Docker image
 * Formats filenames using the PLEX compatible, [Absolute-Series-Scanner][024] convention
 * Saves space by linking source files with the option to copy
 * Sorts media by race series, weekend, and session